How Often Do Car Accident Cases Go to Court?

 Car Accident Cases That Go to Trial Have a Lower Standard of Evidence Than Criminal Cases in Massachusetts

 Car accident and other injury claims that are filed in court are heard in the court’s civil division, as opposed to the criminal division.
 The civil division is split into district court and superior court depending on the value of your medical bills, lost wages, and injuries you have received from the accident.
 In general, civil cases are cases that involve people suing one another for various reasons and want a judge or jury to hear the case and deliver a verdict for monetary damages.
 Civil court requires an injured person show through a burden of proof, or evidence, that you suffered both medically and financially through no or limited fault of your own to recover for those injuries.
-However, it’s a very good idea to have a car accident lawyer in your corner to handle this process on your behalf and work with you each step of the way.
+In such cases, enlisting the help of a specialized attorney, like a Springfield burn injury lawyer, can be invaluable.
+They can handle this process on your behalf and work with you each step of the way.

 Contact Us Today for Help With Your Car Accident Case